oshanyalegama/FFTastic/README.md

 AddReverberation.m can be used to add reverberation to the audio files.
 When using,
   1. The number preceding the 'WetDryMix' indicates the reveberation to original sound ratio.
   2. https://dms.uom.lk/s/nEoeNKEiBmW6xqB

+BabbleGenerator.m can be used to generate babble samples using the enrollment clips.
+When using,
+  1. The number of babble clips and the number of enrollment clips in a single babble clip can be adjusted.
+  2.